AndrikSeeger/ZombieLoadExample/README.md

 This repository contains a proof-of-concept attack showing ZombieLoad on **Windows 10**.
 It also includes a victim application to test the leakage in various scenarios.

-This demo was tested with an Intel Core i7-7700k but they should work on any Windows 10 system with any modern Intel Core or Xeon CPU since 2010.
+This demo was tested with an Intel Core i7-7700k but it should work on any Windows 10 system with any modern Intel Core or Xeon CPU since 2010.

 For the best results, use a fast CPU that supports Intel TSX (e.g. nearly any Intel Core i7-5xxx, i7-6xxx, or i7-7xxx).